Jenn-87/not_so_fast/README.md

-# Not So Fast: Protect loved ones from suspicious sites
+# Not So Fast
 Telling scammers to take a hike!

+Not So Fast: Protect loved ones from suspicious sites

 Sign-up on www.notsofast.co to access the dashboard and install the below chrome extension on a loved one's browser to prevent them from accessing suspicious sites.